GoldfishPi/erikbadger.com/src/md/projects/02_melodist.md

 name: Melodist.js
 tools: javascript
 ---
-This is a fork of the front end framework we use at Tickr Composer.
-The porpose of this fork was to introduce concepts like a functional  component system and add xdom utilities while maintaining support for  backbone like data structures such as models and collections.
-Would I ever use it over a modern framework?
-No absolutely not!
-But it's  really fun to mess around with these "lower level" concepts we take for  granted in our modern tools
+This is a fork of the front-end framework used at Tickr Composer, created to introduce concepts such as a functional component system and add XDOM utilities, all while maintaining compatibility with Backbone-style data structures, including models and collections.
+Would I choose it over a modern framework?
+Definitely not!
+However, it's been an enjoyable experiment to work with these "low-level" concepts that we often take for granted in today's modern tools.